 How much Wi-Fi is slowing you down?

 Smart TVs can struggle with Wi-Fi because they are near metal and electronics that can hamper the signal.
 On top of this, video streams like YouTube and Netflix are bandwidth hungry and sensitive to speed fluctuations, so give your new TV some love connect you cable.
 Take the time to run that cable once and you’re set for a long time.
-Printers are prone to error and failure and likely to peeve many a computer technician, but wireless (Wi-Fi) printers add more trouble on top of this and are a calamitous pestilence not recommended for those of the faint of heart.
+Printers are prone to error and failure and likely to peeve many a computer technician, but wireless (Wi-Fi) printers add more trouble on top of this.

 All right, Wi-Fi is slow, but I have this tablet/phone that needs it, can I improve it?